SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Preliminaries

-However, after being boosted with the RLVR fine-tuning, discrete-token CoT will turn to clearly outperform the soft-thinking reasoning.
-So, \citet{butt2025soft} tries to similarly improve the performance of soft-thinking using GRPO. \citet{butt2025soft} adds Gaussian noise on the input $s_t$ in Eq. \eqref{raw-soft-thinking} as follows:
+However, after being boosted with the RLVR fine-tuning, discrete-token reasoning will clearly outperform soft-thinking.
+So, \citet{butt2025soft} tries to similarly improve the soft-thinking reasoning ability using GRPO by adding Gaussian noise on the soft-token $\boldsymbol{s}_t$ in Eq. \eqref{raw-soft-thinking} as follows:

-In deriving the off-policy soft-thinking probability in GRPO, they restore the value of $\hat{\boldsymbol{s}}_t$ in the rollout and calculate the log probability for the soft-thinking reasoning path $\boldsymbol{S}$ with the Gaussian reparameterization trick as follows, keeping the updating process of the \textbf{answering part $\mathbf{A}$ unchanged:}
+In deriving the soft-thinking probability in GRPO, they restore the value of $\hat{\boldsymbol{s}}_t$ in the rollout and calculate the log probability for the soft-thinking reasoning path $\boldsymbol{S}$ with the Gaussian reparameterization trick as follows, keeping the updating process of the answering part $\boldsymbol{A}$ unchanged:

-However, we observe that there are two drawbacks to this method. \textbf{1):} Although it may help avoid inputs outside the pre-trained discrete-token embedding space, adding noise to inputs instead of logits is not direct and may theoretically mismatch the LLM predictions.
-As analyzed in Appendix \ref{Appendixc1}, the embeddings of each token may be linearly dependent, so it becomes hard to attribute which probability $p_i$ may contribute to effectiveness.
-Moreover, the added noise may even be impossible to represent by the embeddings. \textbf{2):} The methods in \citep{butt2025soft} do not use any advanced sampling methods for effectiveness in training (e.g., incorporating Dirichlet resampling or Gumbel Softmax technique \citep{wu2025llms}), which will undermine the performance of sampled soft-thinking reasoning paths.
+Although this method can improve the soft-thinking ability of base LLMs and show improvements compared to discrete-token GRPO on the Pass@32 metrics (i.e., the pass rate with 32 attempts), there is a severe degradation in the average accuracy.
+This is mainly due to the following two drawbacks: \textbf{(1)} Adding noises on soft-tokens may help avoid inputs outside the pre-trained discrete-token embedding space, but adding noise to soft-tokens instead of logits is not direct and may theoretically mismatch the LLM predictions.
+As analyzed in Appendix \ref{Appendixc1}, token embeddings are linearly dependent ($|\mathcal{T}|\gg d$), so they \textbf{cannot attribute which probability $p_i$ is beneficial} to the effectiveness of added noise.
+Moreover, the added noise may even be impossible to be represented by the embeddings. \textbf{(2)} They do \textbf{not use advanced sampling methods} for effectiveness in training (e.g., incorporating Dirichlet resampling or Gumbel-Softmax technique \citep{wu2025llms}), which will undermine the performance of sampled soft-thinking reasoning paths.

-So empirically, although observing improvements compared to discrete-token GRPO fine-tuning on the Pass@32 metrics (i.e., the pass rate with 32 attempts), there is a severe degradation on the average accuracy \citep{butt2025soft}.
 As a result, existing attempts of applying GRPO to soft-thinking will not keep its advantage over the discrete-token CoT under the no-finetune setting.